DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Additional Experiments and Results

 \subsection{Additional Experiments}

-Table \ref{add:single_terrain} shows the detailed data on a single terrain that we display using radar maps in the main text.
-The detailed data shows that our method does not exhibit significant performance degradation.Although the success rate of the distillation method is higher than ours on the gap terrain, our complete rate is higher, which means that there may be a problem in the initialization part of the model, resulting in a decrease in the success rate.
+Table \ref{add:single_terrain} shows the detailed data on a single terrain that we display using lidar maps in the main text.
+The detailed data shows that our method does not exhibit significant performance degradation.

-We test all methods in the additional multi-terrain environments.
-Across all combinations of the two terrain types, it consistently outperforms other approaches, shown in Table \ref{add:multi_2_1} \ref{add:multi_2_2} \ref{add:multi_2_3} .
-This shows that our algorithm has strong generative planning capabilities when switching between different terrains.,k